 But Fraser island also has significant areas of coloured sands that contrast with the white beach, blue sky and sparkling ocean to bring colour to the island.

-Ship Wrecks There are some twenty-three shipwrecks recorded in Fraser Island waters between 1856 and 1935, when the S.S.
+There are some twenty-three shipwrecks recorded around Fraser Island between 1856 and 1935, when the S.S.
 Maheno beached near The Pinnacles.
 Now the Maheno has become a must see tourist attraction on the ocean beach.
 She was built in 1905, and sailed a regular route on the Tasman Sea between Sydney and Auckland until she became a hospital ship in Europe during World War One and had a role in evacuating injured soldiers from the Galipoli campaign for three months in 1915.

 In 1935, she was sold for scrap.
 The steering gear of the ship was removed and as she was being towed to Japan, a cyclonic storm snapped the tow chain and the Maheno drifted helplessly onto Fraser Island’s ocean beach.
 All attempts to refloat her failed, so what remains of the once 50,000 ton steel hull remains on the beach.